Last Updated on

 If your little one is facing a challenge, or you simply want to instil a few words of wisdom for the various choices they’ll face in their lives, you might not have thought to look to Einstein.

-But, just as the man was a genius mathematician, turns out he also came up with quite a few nuggets of wisdom about life in general.
+Just as Picasso had some great quotes for kids, so too did Einstein!
+Sure, the man was a genius mathematician, but it turns out he also came up with quite a few nuggets of wisdom about life in general.
 In fact, there are plenty of Albert Einstein quotes for kids out there that we absolutely love.

 Below, we’ve pulled together 22 of our favorite Albert Einstein quotes for kids.
 We used quotes that are often attributed to Einstein online.
 For purists, we’ve tried to note any controversy about the true source of the quote.

 Albert Einstein Quotes for Kids About Life & Learning